Wassail: ISO A Snowflake Of Drink

-Since few people seemed to be partaking, I called up my friend Ben Jacks, who grew up with wassail served every Christmas Eve.
-Ben's stepfather, who was from a Pennsylvanian Dutch family, started the family tradition.
+Few people seemed to be partaking, so I called my friend Ben Jacks, who grew up with wassail served every Christmas Eve.
+Ben's stepfather, who was from a Pennsylvania-Dutch family, started the family tradition.
 For Ben, wassail is not about cider.

 Around Boston where Ben grew up, their wassail ritual was a bit of an oddity.
 He seemed to be the "holy grail" of the wassailing tradition.

 He puts a measure of the beer into a crockpot and then adds "Christmassy" spices — clove and allspice and cinnamon.
-"And then as we taste it and I decide that it is not sweet enough, there is a little brown sugar I can throw into the mix," he says.
+"Then, as we taste it and I decide that it is not sweet enough, there is a little brown sugar I can throw into the mix," he says.

 "Cheers.
 Wassail," Baril says before taking a sip.

-It's a bit medicinal for my taste, but Baril says it is all about finding your own recipe.
+It's a bit medicinal for my taste, but Baril says it's all about finding your own recipe.